IvanPontoriero/Fyah_skateshop/README.md

 ## General Info

 Currently, the project is under development.
-Inside it we can find a main navigation menu and the product catalog with the details of each one (this catalog will be expanded soon).
-It is necessary to continue with the development of functionalities and the loading of data on the site.
+It has a navigation menu, an online store with the details of each product and the shopping cart.
+It is necessary to continue with the development of functionalities (mainly forms authentication and wish list.) and the loading of data on the site.

 ## Available Scripts
 ***